Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 This is simple challenge but it can help us to rule the commands we learn so far, I know that there is a new command in that challenge like `nc`, but it you going to linux field you need to have a clue how to solve issue and problems alone by searching the solution and be comfortable with new commands on cli.

+### 1. Create file of 100MB

-1. To create large file I used the `fallocate`, this command can create for you file in any size you will need, in my case it was very useful.
+To create large file I used the `fallocate`, this command can create for you file in any size you will need, in my case it was very useful.
 ```
 fallocate -l 100M megafile.pno
 ```